OisinFoley/Thesaurus_spa_app/README.md

 Bugs:
 - When forms are successfully submited, their values are cleared.
 This is not the case with passwords on the register view, not sure why it's happening.
 (From 1.2.0, fixed in 1.2.2)
 - Hamburger menu won't collapse on toggle.
 Puzzled as to why this is happening.
+- Assigning Font-family in stylesheet won't render, thus we're setting the Font-family for the entire body from within our index page.
+It's clean, but inline styling is always discouraged(From 1.2.3)

 ---

 Added in previous commits::

+(1.2.3)
+- Added custom font, similar typography to an actual thesaurus.
+- Added logo to upper-left corner
+- Base word checked against inputting same value with capital letters, preventing duplicate base words entry.
+- All entries displayed and formatted correctly

 (1.2.2)
 - Messages resized depending on screen(device) width